pasabanov/docsy-example/README.md

 In this project, the Docsy theme is pulled in as a Hugo module, together with its dependencies:

+This project is a fork of [google/docsy-example](https://github.com/google/docsy-example).
+As part of the modifications, references to google have been replaced with my personal GitHub username.
+While care was taken during this process, some links or references may have been inadvertently updated incorrectly.
+If you notice any issues, feel free to open a pull request or an issue.

 ```console
 $ hugo mod graph
 ...